Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/blast/blast.md

 - BLASTx: nucleotide sequences against amino acid databases

-The relevant BLAST program is selected automatically when the target database is selected and the Nucleotide or Protein option is selected above the sequence text box.
+The relevant BLAST programs are selected automatically and displayed in the *Program* drop-down menu when the target database is selected and the Nucleotide or Protein option is selected above the sequence text box.
 The BLAST programs have pre-configured parameters, which you can view and change by clicking on the ‘Parameters’ option.

 ## Entering a query sequence